christophermayfield/thesisprogress/dailythoughts.md

 #February 25th, 2019

 I don't know why, but I am having some onset anxiety.
-T There is no reason to be.
+There is no reason to be.
+Maybe I just need to work on myself lmore.